jlevere/cluster/README.md

 TODO:

-- [] Write static configs for cluster machine networking
+- [] Write /etc/host configs for ipoib interfaces so that proxmox can use them

 - [x] Write debian base provisioning role.